Asiedu Nketia: Early life and family

-Asiedu Nketiah was born in Seikwa B/A in the Wenchi Municipal District which was then part of Ashanti Region but now in the Bono Region of Ghana on December 24, 1956, to Nana Kwaku Asiedu, a farmer from the Oyoko Royal family and Madam Hagar Akosua Afrah of the Akwamu Royal family.
+Asiedu Nketiah was born in Seikwa B/A in the Wenchi Municipal District which was then part of the Bono Ahafo Region but now in the Bono Region of Ghana on 24 December 1956, to Nana Kwaku Asiedu, a farmer from the Oyoko Royal family and Madam Hagar Akosua Afrah of the Akwamu Royal family.
 He is the fifth child of nine children.

-Education

-Mr Asiedu Nketiah had his basic education at Seikwa Presbyterian Primary School.
-He then proceeded to train as a teacher at St. Joseph’s College of Education in Bechem from 1974 to 1978 where he graduated a trainee teacher in 1978.
+Asiedu Nketiah had his basic education at Seikwa Presbyterian Primary School.
+He proceeded to train as a teacher at St. Joseph’s College of Education in Bechem from 1974 to 1978 where he graduated as a trainee teacher in 1978.

 He began his career as a professional teacher at Seketia Presby Primary in the Jaman North District of the Bono region.
 He gained admission to the University of Ghana Business School in 1983 to read a Bachelor of Science Degree in Business Administration (Banking and Finance option).

 Nketiah was a member of the pioneer batch for a Post Graduate Training Programme in Stock Brokerage and Investment Analysis when the Ghana Stock Exchange was introduced.
 He obtained a Master of Science Degree in Defense and International Politics from the Ghana Armed Forces Command College in 2019.